 Remortgaging can help reduce your monthly mortgage payments, but when choosing a deal, always look at the overall cost rather than just the headline rate.

-It’s vital to take both the rate and any fees into account to work out the exact cost to remortgage and how much money you could save by moving to a new deal.
+It’s important to take both the rate and any fees into account to work out the exact cost to remortgage and how much money you could save by moving to a new deal.
 You’ll also need to factor in any Early Repayment Charges (ERC) on your current mortgage deal if you’re looking to remortgage before it finishes.

 Remortgage arrangement fees

-Lenders often charge an arrangement fee to set up your new mortgage.
+Banks and building societies often charge an arrangement fee to set up your new mortgage.

-- upfront
+- Upfront

-- by adding it to your mortgage.
+- By adding it to your mortgage

 Mortgage booking fees

-As well as arrangement fees, some lenders will also charge a booking fee which you must pay to secure the remortgage deal you want.
+Some banks or building societies will also charge a booking fee which you must pay to secure the remortgage deal you want.

 Remortgage legal fees